joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 What is the reconciliation?
 To appease, harmonize, to rectify, to resolve... to reunite.

 To reconcile with someone in this life is one thing.
-In my experience, when I hear of a reconciliation between two people, I think that is magnanimous!
-In the times of divorce, relationships ended on a whim, our jerkiness and the lack of tact and wisdom and grace on social media, we are so easily offended and often quick to dismiss and block.
-When people can sit in front of each other, and give grace and understanding to one another, I think that is a miracle.
+In my experience, when I hear of a reconciliation between two people, I think that is simply astounding!
+Especially in the times of divorce or relationships ending on a whim or our jerkiness and the lack of tact and wisdom and grace on social media, we are so easily offended and often quick to dismiss and block.
+But when people can sit in front of each other, and give grace and understanding to one another, I think that is a miracle.
 I don't see it happening as often as I would like to.
 But that is what it is like to live in a post-Genesis 3 world.

 If I am calling that a miracle, then how would you define the sons of Adam now belonging to God because of Christ.
 (If you want to see the details of this real miracle, keep reading Romans 5 starting at first 12.
 That is another sermon.)